Cannabis in New Jersey: Effective date

 On April 21, 2022, New Jersey cannabis sales legislation went into effect after the passage of the November 2020 ballot initiative.
 Nearly $2 million of cannabis was sold on the first day.

+2024 market totals and growth rate

+New Jersey cannabis sales exceeded $1 billion in 2024, about 25% more than in 2023.
+The state Cannabis Regulatory Commission (CRC) reported that adult-use sales generated over $50 million in tax revenue that year.